zayedshah/CoverSongs/Simplest Gradient Descent/README.md

 This is my attempt at reproducing the most simple gradient descent exercise.

+This is to be read is conjunction with the notebook *Simplest Gradient Descent.ipynb*

 I have a range of number of between 1 and 10 - this is x.
 And y - which is double of of the numbers in x.

 The relationship between them is y = 2 * x.
 This is an equation of a straight line y = mx + b where m is the slope and b is the intercept.
 For the sake of simplicity, I have taken out any intercept so b = 0.